 It is still quite hot in September, but it is bearable.
 It is also the low season, hence airfares, accommodations, tours, and transportation cost less.
 Even events and festivals are reasonably priced.
 So you can take advantage of the low costs and plan for a budget-friendly Dubai holiday.
 Still, do make sure that you do not spend long hours outdoors and focus your trip on leisure in exquisite hotels and indoor recreational areas.

-Considered as peak season month as travellers flock for short stopovers and take a break before they fly to other destinations.
+Considered as peak season month as travelers flock for short stopovers and take a break before they fly to other destinations.
 The Dubai Shopping Festival is all set to unravel during Dubai and extends into the New Year which also allures loads of tourists.
-The New Year’s Eve is one of the most visited events in Dubai and hence Dubai can seem all lively, vibrant and congested during the month of December.
+New Year’s Eve is one of the most visited events in Dubai and hence Dubai can seem all lively, vibrant, and congested during the month of December.